DARPA-ASKEM/terarium-docs/docs/workflows/index.md

 ??? list "Remove a workflow operator"

     * Click <span class="sr-only" id="menu-icon-label">Menu</span> :fontawesome-solid-ellipsis-vertical:{ title="Menu" aria-labelledBy="menu-icon-label" } > :fontawesome-regular-trash-can:{ aria-hidden="true" } **Remove**.

+??? list "Zoom to fit workflow"

+    You can quickly zoom the canvas to fit your whole workflow to the current window.

+    ???+ note

+        In some cases, parts of your workflow may be just off screen after the zoom.

+    - Click :fontawesome-solid-expand:{aria-hidden="true"} **Reset zoom**.